mchobby/MCHobby_ArduinoMorse_Library/README.md

 ```

 ### MorseBeacon ###
+The Morse Beacon is a sample sketch showing how to transform an Arduino into a repetive morse audio announcer.

+As Arduino have additional I/O, it is possible to control external material.

-The morseBeacon:
+This morseBeacon:
 - Activate a COMMUNICATION relay (with NO and NC contact inside) before starting transmission
 - Wait 1 second
-- Transmit a complete message (a second MORSE relais is activated at the same rate as pulse and dot morse)
+- Transmit a complete message (a second MORSE relais is "pulsed" at the same rate as dot-and-dash morse pulses)
 - deactivate the COMMUNICATION relay
 - Wait for 8 seconds before restaring

-A small configuration switch is used to setup the potentiometer more easily.
+A small configuration switch is used to setup the potentiometers more easily.
 It continuously morse a "A" char (.-) and acquires speed and tone everytime.

 Use a potentiometer to set the speed (acquired at communication start).
 Mid-position give dot = 100ms